A small number of universities offer specialist degree courses in animal nutrition.

 - Government agricultural departments

-Jobs are advertised by specialist recruitment agencies, in local/national newspapers and publications including New Scientist, Farmers' Weekly, Scottish Farmer, Farmers Guardian, the Horse and Hound and their online equivalents.
-ADAS and several of the larger animal feed companies run annual graduate recruitment schemes, for which applications should be made early in the academic year.
+Jobs are advertised by specialist recruitment agencies, in local/national newspapers and publications including New Scientist, Farmers Weekly, The Scottish Farmer, Farmers Guardian, Horse and Hound and their online equivalents.
+The larger animal feed companies may run graduate recruitment schemes, though these are not necessarily available every year.